Reference Works Online - Facts & Encyclopedias

 Find books in libraries around the world through OCLC WorldCat (provided by the Illinois State Library).
 To request a WorldCat book, come to the circulation desk at either campus.

-Includes books, images, documents, scholarly essays, commentaries, and bibliographies that document women's activism in American public
+Provides a searchable online collection of books, images, documents, scholarly essays, commentaries, and bibliographies that document women's activism in American public life.